MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ![](./images/new_data_results.png)

 ## Hyperparams check <a name="hyperparams-check"></a>
-In this section we discuss the results of the hyperparameters we have tested.
+In this section, we discuss the results of the hyperparameters we have tested.

 ### Amplification
 One interesting hyperparameter we found in the paper was the amplification.
 In the paper it was mentioned that this needed to be manually determined, but that they defined it as the ratio between the exposure time of the ground truth image (long), and that of the input image (short).
-In the code we found that a maximum was also defined at 300.
+In the code, we found that a maximum was also defined at 300.

   `ratio = min(gt_exposure / in_exposure, 300)`

 This ratio is then factored with the values in the image after subtracting the black levels.
-This magnifies the values making it closer to what is expected in the ground truth which had a longer exposure time.
+This magnifies the values, making it closer to what is expected in the ground truth, which had a longer exposure time.
 With the way the SID dataset was created, the ratio was always either 100, 250 or 300.

-First we wondered what would happen if we removed the ratio altogether.
-We did this by hardcoding ratio to be 1.
+First, we wondered what would happen if we removed the ratio altogether.
+We did this by hardcoding the ratio to be 1.
 The expectation would be that the image would be much darker.
-This happened in the most part, as the images were mostly black and white.
-Something that we did not expect is that the images also had seemingly random applications of bright red and yellow colours.
+This happened for the most part, as the images were mostly black and white.
+Something that we did not expect, however, is that the images also had seemingly random applications of bright red and yellow colours.
 The red seemed to mostly organise in blotches, while the yellow seemed to create borders.

   ![amp_1_results](./images/amp_1_results.png)